 Unfortunately we were beset by two related technical issues; one which prevented people from viewing support articles while logged in, and another which prevented the download links for the Necromancer client from being shown.
 Neither of these affected everyone, which complicated efforts to identify and correct them.

-Affected players were asked to e-mail us at [color color=#999999]firstname.lastname@example.org[/color] so that we could assist them.
-We would like to share some information pertaining to the waiting times experienced by those who did so.
+Affected players were asked to e-mail us at our support address so we could assist them.
+We would like to share some information pertaining to the waiting times they experienced.

 Please be aware of the following;